Mathématique: Chapter 40

 “Carolyn?”
 Jackson repeated, surprised.

 “She didn’t say much.
-Not anything, really.
-She was just putting a few things into context.
-The reason why the medical protocols and the psych protocols are the way they are.
-She mentioned it was because something happened to you.
+She was explaining why the Medical and Psych protocols are the way they are.
+She said something’d happened to you.
 Years back.
-She didn’t say what.”
+She didn’t say what.
+But I put together that Psych was overreaching.”

-“You want to talk about it?”
-Young asked, and took a sip of his Coors.
+“You wanna talk about it?”
+Young took a sip of his Coors.

-“Huh,” Jackson said.
+“Huh.”
+Jackson frowned at the bottle, its red and black and white label.
 “Maybe.
 I like that you haven’t already heard.
-I like that I could tell you the entire, horrible story about the psychopath who tried to steal my life and then managed to induce a very realistic psychotic break from beyond the grave.
-I like that it would be, entirely, my own story to tell.
+I like that I could tell you the whole, horrible story about the psychopath who tried to steal my life, then managed to induce a psychotic break from beyond the grave.
+I like that it would be my own story to tell.
 You haven’t heard it before.
 You probably haven’t even heard his name.”

 “Try me,” Young said.